Live Animal/Pet Check in

-Ravn Alaska complies with the U.S. Department of Agriculture (USDA) and International Air Transport Association (IATA) regulations for the humane transportation of animals.
+Ravn Alaska complies with the U.S. Department of Agriculture (USDA) and International Air Transport Association (IATA) Live Animal Regulations (LAR) for the humane transportation of animals.

 The following animals are NOT accepted as checked baggage and must travel as air cargo

 - Any animal weighing over 149 pounds or that does not fit in a 500-size kennel;

 - Pigs (pot bellies excluded); and

 The USDA requires warm-blooded animals traveling across state lines to have a current health certificate issued by a veterinarian within the previous 30 days.
 It is the responsibility of the customer to obtain this documentation prior to travel and certify that the animal is in good health.